 Farm to School stories

-MDH has been working with University of Minnesota Extension and many other partners to help schools across Minnesota make Farm to School a reality.
+MDH works with University of Minnesota Extension and many other partners to help schools across Minnesota make Farm to School a reality.

-Farm to School has been a focus of the Statewide Health Improvement Program (SHIP).
+Farm to School is a focus of the Statewide Health Improvement Partnership (SHIP).

 - The kids are loving it in Brainerd (PDF)